Guide To The Missouri Assessment Program

 Overview – MAP-A Assessments

-MAP-A is administered to students with the most significant cognitive disabilities who meet grade level and eligibility criteria that are determined by the student’s Individualized Education Program (IEP) team using DESE-established eligibility criteria.
-No student may be tested outside of his or her assigned grade level.
+MAP-A is administered to students with the most significant cognitive disabilities.
+Using DESE-established eligibility criteria, the student’s Individualized Education Program (IEP) team makes the determination of qualification for MAP-A.

-MAP-A educators administer the testlets in three content areas:
+MAP-A educators must administer testlets in three content areas:

 - English language arts in grades 3-8 and 11